amscanne/huptime/README.md

 What's left to do?
 ------------------

-Add tests and documentation.
-Currently this is a simple proof-of-concept.
+Beef up tests and documentation.

 What's up with the name?
 ------------------------